explosion/thinc/website/docs/concept.md

 Instead of starting with the problem directly, let's start with a simple and obvious approach, so that we can run into the problem more naturally.
-The most obvious idea is that we have some thing called a `model`, and this thing holds some weights parameters and has a method to predict from some inputs to some outputs using the current weights.
+The most obvious idea is that we have some thing called a `model`, and this thing holds some parameters ("weights") and has a method to predict from some inputs to some outputs using the current weights.
 So far so good.
 But we also need a way to update the weights.
 The most obvious API for this is to add an `update` method, which will take a batch of inputs and a batch of correct labels, and compute the